HTTP streaming definition

 Connection-oriented vs. Connectionless:

 TCP is a connection-oriented protocol, which means that it establishes a direct, reliable, and persistent connection between the sender and receiver.
-This ensures that data packets are delivered in the order they were sent and without any loss or duplication.
+This ensures that data packets are delivered in the order they were sent and without packet loss or duplication.
 HTTP streaming is based on a connectionless model, where the client sends individual HTTP requests to the server, and the server responds with data chunks, typically in real time.

 Data Delivery: